jquast/blessed/docs/intro.rst

 *Blessed* is more than just a Python wrapper around curses_:

 * Styles, color, and maybe a little positioning without necessarily clearing the whole screen first.
-* Works great with standard Python string formatting.
+* Works great with Python's new f-strings_ or any other kind of string formatting.
 * Provides up-to-the-moment terminal height and width, so you can respond to terminal size changes.
-* Avoids making a mess if the output gets piped to a non-terminal: outputs to any file-like object such as *StringIO*, files, or pipes.
+* Avoids making a mess if the output gets piped to a non-terminal, you can output sequences to any file-like object such as *StringIO*, files, pipes or sockets.
+ Allows sequences to be removed from strings that contain them, using `Terminal.strip_seqs()`_ or sequences and whitespace using `Terminal.strip()`_.
-* Uses the `terminfo(5)`_ database so it works with any terminal type and supports any terminal
-  capability: No more C-like calls to tigetstr_ and tparm_.
+* Uses `terminfo(5)`_ so it works with any terminal type and capability: No more C-like calls to tigetstr_ and tparm_.
-* Keeps a minimum of internal state, so you can feel free to mix and match with calls to curses or whatever other terminal libraries you like.
+* Non-obtrusive calls to only the capabilities database ensures that you are free to mix and match with calls to any other curses application code or library you like.
-* Provides context managers to safely express terminal modes `Terminal.fullscreen()` and `Terminal.hidden_cursor()`.
+* Provides context managers `Terminal.fullscreen()` and `Terminal.hidden_cursor()` to safely express terminal modes, curses development will no longer fudge up your shell.
-* Act intelligently when somebody redirects your output to a file, omitting all of the terminal sequences such as styling, colors, or positioning.
+* Act intelligently when somebody redirects your output to a file, omitting all of the special sequences colors, but still containing all of the text.
-* Dead-simple keyboard handling: safely decoding unicode input in your system's preferred locale and supports application/arrow keys.

 *Blessed* is a fork of `blessings <https://github.com/erikrose/blessings>`_, which does all of the same above with the same API, as well as following **enhancements**:

 * Windows support, new since Dec.
 2019!
-* Allows sequences to be removed from strings that contain them, using `Terminal.strip_seqs()`_ or sequences and whitespace using `Terminal.strip()`_.
-* Allows the *printable length* of strings that contain sequences to be determined by `Terminal.length()`_, supporting additional methods `Terminal.wrap()`_ and `Terminal.center()`_, terminal-aware variants of the built-in function `textwrap.wrap()`_ and method `str.center()`_, respectively.
+* Dead-simple keyboard handling: safely decoding unicode input in your system's preferred locale and supports application/arrow keys.
 * 24-bit color support, using `Terminal.color_rgb()`_ and `Terminal.on_color_rgb()`_ and all X11
   Colors_ by name, and not by number.
 * Determine cursor location using `Terminal.location()`, enter key-at-a-time input mode using `Terminal.cbreak()`_ or `Terminal.raw()`_ context managers, and read timed key presses using `Terminal.inkey()`_.
+* Allows the *printable length* of strings that contain sequences to be determined by `Terminal.length()`_, supporting additional methods `Terminal.wrap()`_ and `Terminal.center()`_, terminal-aware variants of the built-in function `textwrap.wrap()`_ and method `str.center()`_, respectively.
+* Allows sequences to be removed from strings that contain them, using `Terminal.strip_seqs()`_ or sequences and whitespace using `Terminal.strip()`_.

 Before And After
 ----------------